muratk3n/thirdwave/en/tweets/2020/week4.md

 the frustration that would produce the yellow vest movement...

-The anger of those living in the French periphery is so deep, issues from so many different layers of society, and springs from such a wide array of complaints that the traditional schemas of the left simply no longer apply.
-Shop owners and the self-employed play a significant role among the yellow vests.
-The left had answers—or thought it did—for an uprising of the workers, but not for one of the workers and shopkeepers.
+The anger of those living in the French periphery is so deep, issues from so many different layers of society...
+The left [has no answers] for one of the workers and shopkeepers.
 A seething anger has finally exploded, and the left is no longer its vehicle or interpreter.
 The anger now floats freely, striking where and when it will"

 [Link](https://www.foreignaffairs.com/articles/europe/bankruptcy-french-left)